winbench/docs/src/content/ref/app-properties.md

 ## ResourceName {#ResourceName}

-* Description: The name of the downloaded executable file
+* Description: The name of the downloaded executable or Python wheel file
 * Data Type: string
 * Possible Values: the name of the executable refered to by `Url` &ndash;
   must have a file extension like `*.exe`, `*.bat`, or `*.cmd`